 Second, we know that guests don’t read, right?
 Right.
 But, some guests like to leave lengthy reviews.
 In this case, cherry pick one or two aspects of the review to highlight in your response.

 Did they mention that really nice view or how central your location is?
 This is your opportunity to review yourself based on a guest review.

 The FPG is more likely to read your response and synopsis than the entire review.
+It’s like the P.S. section on emails.
 This is really powerful when the review starts positive and then lists a few negatives.

 The FPG will likely scan the first line for negative words, not find any and go down to read your succinct response, therefore, missing the slight negative altogether!

 See my example below where a guest left a lengthy and mostly positive review with a minor, slightly negative point.
 In the response, notice the slightly, negative point was ignored and the positive was emphasized: